davidalejoagudelo/Potato-model/README.md

-# PLant response to different fertilization - Solanum tuberosum
+# Plant response to different fertilization - Solanum tuberosum

 See .md document.